Inflation slowed in July, showing Fed's rate hikes are working

 Consumer prices last month rose 8.5% from the same month a year ago, the Labor Department reported on Wednesday — lower than economists had expected and down from 9.1% in July.

-Core inflation — which strips out volatile food and gas numbers — rose 5.9% annually, the same rate as in June.
+Core inflation, which strips out volatile food and gas numbers, rose 5.9% annually, the same rate as in June and slightly lower than analyst forecasts.

 "Largely driven by falling gas prices, inflation dipped slightly in July to 8.5%, down from the 40-year high reported in June," Bright MLS chief economist Lisa Sturtevant said in an email.
 "Other prices — including prices of online goods and airline fares — dropped in July and consumers report they expect lower inflation in the months ahead, which are all signs of a potential turnaround in the inflation picture."

-Still, the increase showed prices remain painfully high for consumers.
+While inflation is easing, it remains painfully high for U.S. consumers.
 Prices for food and shelter continued to rise last month, although those increases were offset by falling energy costs.

+Food prices increased at an annual rate of 10.9%, the fastest rise since 1979, the July CPI figures show.
+Prices for shelter, medical care, new vehicles, car insurance and recreation also rose last month, while costs for airline fares and used cars and trucks dropped.

+The Federal Reserve is expected to continue raising its benchmark interest rate next month, with economists predicting a hike of half to three-quarters of a percentage point.
+The central bank has raised the federal funds rate four times this year in a move to slow the economy and arrest spiraling inflation.

 for more features.